Author: Shaul Bakhash Posted February 22, 2012

 The author, Alireza Forqani, says he is speaking for himself, not the government.
 However, the article, which first appeared Feb.
 11, contains details on Iranian missile capabilities and Israeli targets, and aerial maps of Israel, that suggest the author has some access to official sources.

-Iran, the article asserts, “could destroy Israel in less than nine minutes,” using its long-range Sejil, Ghadar, Ashura and Shahab missiles.
+Iran, the article asserts, “could destroy Israel in less than nine minutes,” using its long-range Sejil, Ghadar, Ashoura and Shahab missiles.

 Iran would first hit strategic targets in Israel, including its nuclear reactors, nuclear-weapons sites, missile launching pads, power plants, transportation and communication infrastructure, energy sources and similar facilities.
 In the second stage of the attack, Iran would target population centers “until the final annihilation of the Israeli people.”